Jeiwan/uniswapv3-book/content/docs/introduction/cfmm.md

 Where axes are reserves.
 Every trade starts at the point on the curve that corresponds to the current ratio of reserves.
-To calculate the output amount, we need to find a new point on the curve, which has the $x$ coordinate of $x+\Delta x$, i.e. current reserve of token A + the amount we're selling.
+To calculate the output amount, we need to find a new point on the curve, which has the $x$ coordinate of $x+\Delta x$, i.e. current reserve of token X + the amount we're selling.
 The change in $y$ is the number of tokens B we'll get.

 Let's look at a concrete example: